wlandau/fbseqComputation/README.md

 # fbseqComputation

-`fbseqComputation` reproduces the results of Section 5 ("Assessing computational tractability") of a paper entitled "A fully Bayesian strategy for high-dimensional hierarchical modeling using massively parallel computing" by Will Landau and Dr. Jarad Niemi.
+`fbseqComputation` is a smaller version of the `fbseqStudies` package, created becase `fbseqStudies` reveals too much too soon. `fbseqComputation` reproduces the results of Section 5 ("Assessing computational tractability") of a paper entitled "A fully Bayesian strategy for high-dimensional hierarchical modeling using massively parallel computing" by Will Landau and Dr. Jarad Niemi.
 The goal is to assess the computational tractability of `fbseq` and `fbseqCUDA` using a real RNA-seq dataset [@paschold] and a simulation study based off this dataset.
 See the original paper for details.

 # Installation